 Know ye not that the unrighteous shall not inherit the kingdom of God?
-Be not deceived: neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor abusers of themselves with mankind, nor thieves, nor covetous, nor drunkards, nor revilers, nor extortioners, shall inherit the kingdom of God. - 1 Corinthians 6:9-10 Now the works of the flesh are manifest, which are these; Adultery, fornication, uncleanness, lasciviousness, idolatry, witchcraft, hatred, variance, emulations, wrath, strife, seditions, heresies, envyings, murders, drunkenness, revellings, and such like: of the which I tell you before, as I have also told you in time past, that they which do such things shall not inherit the kingdom of God. - Galatians 5:19-21

-Inheriting the kingdom of God in these passages should not be confused with salvation.
-Paul was writing to members of the body of Christ who were already saved, and who couldn't lose their salvation no matter how hard they tried790 (as Paul said in that passage in Romans, if you're called for membership in the body of Christ, you will be justified, with no other qualifications included in that passage), so the inheritance here was simply about reigning with Christ.791 It couldn't have been about salvation for those in the body of Christ because our special salvation isn't based on our actions - even if we stop believing in Him for some reason, He'll remain faithful to us from a salvation perspective since He can't disown, or deny, Himself,792 and the body of Christ is now a part of Himself.
+Be not deceived: neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor abusers of themselves with mankind, nor thieves, nor covetous, nor drunkards, nor revilers, nor extortioners, shall inherit the kingdom of God. - 1 Corinthians 6:9-10 Now the works of the flesh are manifest, which are these; Adultery, fornication, uncleanness, lasciviousness, idolatry, witchcraft, hatred, variance, emulations, wrath, strife, seditions, heresies, envyings, murders, drunkenness, revellings, and such like: of the which I tell you before, as I have also told you in time past, that they which do such things shall not inherit the kingdom of God. - Galatians 5:19-21 tried (as Paul said in that passage in Romans, if you're called for membership in the body of Christ, you will be justified, with no other qualifications included in that passage), so the inheritance here was simply about reigning with Christ.
+It couldn't have been about salvation for those in the body of Christ because our special salvation isn't based on our actions - even if we stop believing in Him for some reason, He'll remain faithful to us from a salvation perspective since He can't disown, or deny, Himself, and the body of Christ is now a part of Himself.
 Now, it might be that we can lose out on reigning with Him by denying Him in order to avoid suffering, but whether we can or not, we still remain His body, and He won't amputate and disown His own body parts, and body parts can't amputate themselves either.
-So even if a member of the body of Christ doesn't "inherit the kingdom of God" (meaning gaining ownership
+So even if a member of the body of Christ doesn't "inherit the kingdom of God" (meaning gaining ownership or rulership over a specific portion of the kingdom of God), they'll still experience their quickening at the same time the rest of the body does.